tmatti/resume/README.md

 - Onboarding

 ## Professional Experience
+### Freelance
+#### Hydrahost
+Implemented a complete redesign of key pages on their marketing site

+Tech used: Next.js, Tailwind CSS, Strapi CMS

 ### Stord

 At Stord, I made significant contributions from the outset, including developing key features like lot tracking and a multi-step order form for the original application.
 During our pivot to building a cloud supply chain, I played a crucial role in constructing a world-class Order Management System (OMS) from the ground up.
 I was a top contributor to the OMS from day one.
 When the business shifted its focus to investing in a Warehouse Management System (WMS), I joined the WMS team, where I developed essential features that enabled Stord to transition 100% of its fulfillment network to our software, significantly boosting operational efficiency in warehouses nationwide.